vlang/v/vlib/v/README.md

 ```

 ## Parse a single file
-For parsing files which are on disk it needs to be a path provided.
+For parsing files on disk, a path needs to be provided.
 The paths are collected one step earlier.
 ```v oksyntax
 import v.parser